-This restaurant-inspired, make-ahead Vegan Fresco Sofritas Tacos lunch uses tofu as the blank canvas, then yumms it all up with an amazing sauce with roasted tomatoes and poblano pepper.
+This restaurant-inspired, make-ahead vegan sofritas tacos lunch uses tofu as the blank canvas, then yumms it all up with an amazing sauce with roasted tomatoes and poblano pepper.
 The depth of flavor will satisfy you all week at lunch, in the vegan, dairy-free, gluten-free, cruelty-free, healthiest way.
 With Earth Day coming up April 22, don’t just go vegetarian for a meal or two a week.
-Give vegan a try.
+Give vegan tacos a try.

 So, yes.
-This recipe is totally Chipotle restaurant copycat.
+These vegan sofritas tacos are totally Chipotle restaurant copycat.
 The funny part is that I made these for myself at home before I even ever tried sofritas at Chipotle.
 So I was really just copying the idea, but then I think I kinda nailed it. …or not.
 I don’t care.
 The whole point here is to have a feel-good lunch made for the whole week.
 Healthy, vegan (because we love our planet yes?), and YUMMMMYYYY.
 Because if we are going to make something with no meat, no dairy, no bread or such, it had better be bad-ass. 😎

 Last weekend was my first tri of this year.
 I did the Olympic distance this year at HITS in Ocala, FL.
 Oly is a 1.5k swim, 26mi bike, and 10k run.
 It went well, was fun.
 Long enough to make me work for it, short enough that I didn’t have to work too hard.
 Unlike the half Ironman there last year. 😁